 Appalachian Trail and Rocky Mountain Trail loop: the hike

-This hike turns north from the gap, following the blue blazes on the gravel Indian Grave Gap Road.
+This hike turns north from the gap, following sporadic blue blazes on the gravel Indian Grave Gap Road.
 Wildflowers flank the trail in warm-weather months, stretching high to reach the sunlight below the tall tree canopy.

 The trail peaks at 4.25 miles, reaching a small campsite and a junction with the Appalachian Trail.
-From the junction, this hike follows the AT westbound, descending through the forest to Unicoi Gap and completing the adventure at just over 5 miles.
+From the junction, this hike follows the AT westbound, descending through the forest to Unicoi Gap and completing the adventure at just over five miles.

-More Appalachian Trail adventure at Unicoi Gap
+More Appalachian Trail adventures at Unicoi Gap

 Just across the highway, the Appalachian Trail summits Blue Mountain and hikes to Chattachooee Gap, visiting the Blue Mountain shelter, trailing through a fern and wildflower-filled forest and visiting the headwaters of the Chattahoochee River.